 Starting university can be a busy time so it's easy to overlook your health.
 However thinking about staying healthy now will ensure you make the most of your university experience and help you avoid problems later on.

-1. Get your Men ACWY vaccine
+1. Get your Men ACWY and MMR vaccine

 New students are considered to be particularly at risk of meningitis and septicaemia (also called sepsis or blood poisoning).
 You are strongly encouraged to speak to your doctor about having the Men ACWY vaccine a few weeks before the start of term, or as soon as possible - your GP may already have contacted you.

 International students and those not offered the vaccine by their GP should request it when registering with a GP, which you should do as soon as you arrive at University.

 Make sure you know the signs and symptoms of meningitis and septicaemia.

 MMR is a safe and effective combined vaccine that protects against three separate illnesses – measles, mumps and rubella (German measles) – in a single injection.
 These are highly infectious diseases which can have serious complications.
 The full course of MMR vaccination requires two doses.

 Find out about the Men ACWY vaccine Find out about the MMR vaccine

 2. Check what other vaccinations you might need

 We recommend that you check you are up to date with a number of vaccinations before you arrive at the University.
 These are tetanus, polio, diptheria, measles, mumps and rubella.
 Visit NHS vaccinations for more information.